Ghosts of the Future

 “Others embraced a long sleep, as you have seen.”

-“And the rest left this world, never to return.”
+“The rest left this world, never to return.”

-“But many of the ones who left, traveled through a gateway between dimensions.”
+“Some of these travelled among the stars on rivers of energy, but many of the ones who left, traveled through a gateway between dimensions.”

 “That gateway is called the well of worlds.”